gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a stable joint state that can subsequently restabilize when that stress is reabsorbed
 -	a re-stabilized stable joint state that can later reopen a serious break corridor under harsher asymmetry
 -	a formerly stable joint state that can then be cleanly downgraded into a weaker relational / separating reading when reciprocal support is genuinely lost
--	and a downgraded post-promotion state that can stabilize as a weaker relational mainline instead of collapsing straight into full independence
+-	a downgraded post-promotion state that can stabilize as a weaker relational mainline instead of collapsing straight into full independence
+-	and a weaker-relational mainline that can later loosen further without yet forcing clear independent separation

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle

-By Cycles 5–24, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–25, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
 -	What survived was not what was initially plausible, but what remained coherent enough.
 -	What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 -	What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.